List of Kia design and manufacturing facilities: Georgia Plant (KMMG)

-Kia Manufacturing Georgia (KMMG), Kia's plant in West Point, Georgia, is capable of producing 360,000 cars annually for the North American and global markets.
+Kia Manufacturing Georgia (KMMG), Kia's plant in West Point, Georgia, is capable of producing 350,000 cars annually for the North American and global markets.
+It was announced in 2006 and went online in 2010, with the state of Georgia providing significant incentives.
 At an initial cost of $1 billion (US) the facility comprises 2.2 million-square-feet on more than 2200 acre of land near Interstate 85.
 In addition to four main areas (stamping, welding, paint, and assembly), the facility also includes a transmission shop, module shop, and a two-mile (3 km) test track.
 The assembly area features more than a half mile of height-adjustable conveyors and wood flooring.

-Production began with the second generation Kia Sorento on November 16, 2009.
-The facility currently manufactures the fourth (2021) generation Sorento, the fifth (2021) generation K5, the first (2020) generation Telluride, and the fifth-generation Sportage.
+Kia Georgia is home of the Telluride SUV, Sorento SUV, Sportage SUV, all-electric Kia EV6 SUV, and the all-electric EV9 SUV.
+This advanced manufacturing facility represents a $2.8 billion investment on a 2,200-acre site, operating 24 hours a day.

 Kia's Georgia plant recorded cumulative production of 1 million units in 2013 and exceeded 3 million units in September 2019.
 On December 31, 2021, President Jangsu Shin retired and a new CEO, Stuart Countess, was appointed effective January 2022.